Alfons Rebane

-Alfons Vilhelm Robert Rebane, known simply as Alfons Rebane (24 June 1908 – 8 March 1976) was an Estonian military commander.
+Alfons Vilhelm Robert Rebane (24 June 1908 – 8 March 1976) was an Estonian military commander.
 He was the most highly decorated Estonian military officer during World War II, serving in various Wehrmacht and Waffen-SS units of Nazi Germany.

 After World War II Rebane joined the British Secret Intelligence Service (MI6) where he played a key role in assisting the armed resistance to Soviet rule in Estonia and other Baltic countries.
 He led the Estonian portion of MI6's Operation Jungle well into the 1950s.

 In 1961, Rebane retired from the British intelligence services and moved to Germany, where he stayed until his death in Augsburg in 1976.
 The 1999 reburial of Rebane in Estonia with state honors triggered a number of controversies.

 Early life

 Rebane was born in Valga in southern Estonia, then part of the Governorate of Livonia of the Russian Empire.
 In 1920 Rebane, son of a railway official, attended the Russian secondary school in Narva.
 From 1926 to 1929 he attended Tartu University and graduated from the Estonian Military Academy with first class honours.
 He served as an infantry officer on the armoured train "Captain Irv" of the 1st Armored Train Regiment as a second lieutenant in 1929.
 Married in 1931 to Agnia Soomets, they had one daughter Tiiu who died soon afterwards.
 On Estonian Independence Day on 24 February 1933, Rebane was promoted to first lieutenant.
 From 1935 to 1939 he served as junior instructor in the Defence League Viljandi County Territorial Regiment, between 1939 and 1940 in the Lääne County Territorial Regiment.
 From January to June 1940 Rebane was the Commandant of Lihula.